BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 pg-nfs01.provingground.net:/export/media/saptrans  4.0T  149G  3.9T   4% /usr/sap/trans
 ```

-Make sure the disk being replicated is NOT mounted here
+NOTE: Make sure the disk being replicated is NOT mounted here.

 During this SAP (A)SCSinstallation installer, we will be using /usr/sap/S4D mount for ASCS and this installation is required to get the Installation directories, User Environment created for (A)SCS.